 The Policing Vision 2025 sets out the future for policing, shaping decisions about how police forces use their resources to keep people safe.
 It has been developed by the Association of PCCs and the National Police Chiefs’ Council in consultation with the College of Policing, the National Crime Agency, staff associations and other policing and community partners.

-The Domestic Abuse Act and the Police, Crime, Sentencing and Courts Bill represent real opportunities to make Kent safer, tackle crime and ASB, reduce re-offending, support victims and ensure justice is done.
-With a variety of powers being implemented through this legislation, Kent Police needs to ensure that it has undertaken the right training, empowered officers and staff and put resources in place to address the provisions, which include new offences such as illegal encampments and the statutory definition of domestic violence.
+New or amended legislation such as the Public Order Bill and Victims Bill represent real opportunities to make Kent safer, tackle crime and ASB, support victims and ensure justice is done.
+Kent Police must ensure that it provides the right training, empowers officers and staff, and puts in place the right resources to address relevant provisions.

 Resources and Medium Term Financial Plan

-The overall gross expenditure for Kent is £435.0m and therefore £6.8m of savings are required to balance the budget.
-99% of this budget is available for the Chief Constable to exercise his functions in delivering the Making Kent Safer plan.
+The overall gross expenditure for Kent is £458.7m and therefore £14.1m of savings are required to balance the budget.
+Of this, £6.8m is expected from the Neighbourhood Policing Review, leaving £7.3m to be identified and made in year.
+99% of the budget is available for the Chief Constable to exercise his functions in delivering the Making Kent Safer plan.
 The remaining 1% is to enable me to carry out my statutory duties as PCC.

-The Government sets a limit on how much can be raised through the council tax before I have to call a referendum.
-For 2022/23, the Government announced that PCCs could increase the precept by up to £10 for an average Band D property.
+The Government sets a limit on how much can be raised through the council tax before I must call a referendum.
+For 2023/24, the Government announced that PCCs could increase the precept by up to £15 for an average Band D property.

 Ideologically, I am a low-tax Conservative, and I have repeatedly stated my desire to not increase the precept unless it is needed to protect frontline policing.
-This increased flexibility for 2022/23 has allowed me to mitigate the savings required for 2022/23, continue to protect what Kent Police already has, as well as invest prudently for operational policing and the prevention of crime.
-I believe for 2022/23 this exceeds that test and therefore the council tax for Kent will increase by £10 for an average Band D property, or 4.58% (equivalent to 84 pence per month).
+I am also acutely aware of the financial pressures faced by households during the cost of living crisis and am reluctant to add to them.
+However, this increased flexibility has allowed me to mitigate the savings required for 2023/24, continue to maintain police officer numbers, as well as invest prudently for operational policing and the prevention of crime.
+I believe this exceeds that test and therefore the council tax for Kent will increase by £15 for an average Band D property, or 6.57% (equivalent to £1.25 per month or 4 pence per day).

 I have made no assumptions on increases over and above 1.99% in future years.